Samuel Fraunces: Taverns

 Fraunces Tavern (formerly the Oliver Delancey Mansion), Pearl & Dock Streets, New York City.

-New York in 1776, Fraunces's tavern was at the west end of Queen Street (now Pearl Street).
-Vaux-Hall Gardens is along the river at far left, above center.
+New York City in 1776, Fraunces's tavern was at the west end of Queen Street (now Pearl Street).
+"Vauxhall Gar[dens]" is marked along the North River, at far left, above center.

 The first documentation of Fraunces's presence in New York City was in February 1755, when he registered as a British subject and "Innholder."
 The following year he was issued a tavern license, but where he worked for the next two years is unidentified.
 From 1758 to 1762, he operated the Free Mason's Arms Tavern at Broadway and Queen Street.

 In 1762 he mortgaged and rented out the Free Mason's Arms, and purchased the Oliver Delancey mansion at Pearl and Dock Streets.
 He opened this as the Sign of Queen Charlotte Tavern, but within a year it was better known as the Queen's Head Tavern (possibly due to the queen's portrait on a painted sign).
 In addition to the usual restaurant fare, Fraunces offered fixed-price dinners, catered meals delivered, and sold preserved items such as bottled soups, ketchup, nuts, pickled fruits and vegetables, oysters, jellies and marmalades.
 Although the tavern featured five lodging-rooms, it was better known as a place for private meetings, parties and receptions, and card-playing.

 Fraunces rented out the former Delancey mansion in 1765, and moved his family to Philadelphia, Pennsylvania, opening a Queen's Head Tavern on Front Street in that city.
-The following year he moved to a building on Water Street.
+The following year he moved the tavern to a building on Water Street.
 He returned to New York City in early 1768, and sold the Free Mason's Arms.
 He resumed operation of his tavern in the former Delancey mansion in 1770.

 Spring Hill - a villa along the Hudson River under lease to Major Thomas James - was heavily vandalized in the November 1765 Stamp Act Riot.
 Fraunces leased the property, opening it in 1767 as a summer resort: Vaux-Hall Pleasure Garden, (named for London's Vauxhall Gardens).
 The villa featured large rooms, and its extensive grounds were the setting for concerts and public entertainments.
 Fraunces exhibited ten life-sized wax statues of historical figures (possibly modeled by him), debuting them in a garden setting in July 1768.
 He later exhibited seventy miniature wax figures from the Bible, and life-size wax statues of King George III and Queen Charlotte.
 He operated Vaux-Hall through Summer 1773; in October, he auctioned its contents and sold the property.

 Fraunces continued to operate the Queen's Head Tavern through the early years of the Revolutionary War, but fled when the British captured New York City in September 1776.